-Based on their experience, the committee agreed that it is important to assess pelvic floor muscles and vaginal atrophy, and to rule out a pelvic mass or other pathology.
+Based on their experience, the committee agreed that it is important to assess pelvic floor muscles, assess for signs like thinning, drying or inflammation of the vaginal walls, and to rule out a pelvic mass or other pathology.
 They also agreed that a validated pelvic floor symptom questionnaire could aid assessment.